History of the Communist Party USA: 1928–1935: Third Period

-The upheavals within the Communist Party in 1928 were an echo of a much more significant change as Stalin's decision to break off any form of collaboration with Western socialist parties, which were now condemned as "social fascists".
+The upheavals within the Communist Party in 1928 were an echo of a much more significant change as Stalin's decision to break off any form of collaboration with Western socialist parties, which were now condemned as "social fascists."
 The impact of this policy in the United States was counted in membership figures.
 In 1928, there were about 24,000 members.
 By 1932, the total had fallen to 6,000 members.
-Despite the changes in the USSR, the Communist International (Comintern) still played a large role in selecting CPUSA officials, additionally CPUSA and the Comintern still exchanged delegates during the 1930s, and CPUSA still accepted funding from Moscow.
+Despite the changes in the USSR, the Communist International (Comintern) still played a large role in selecting CPUSA officials.
+Additionally, CPUSA and the Comintern still exchanged delegates during the 1930s, and CPUSA still accepted funding from Moscow.

 Opposing Stalin's Third Period policies in the Communist Party was James P. Cannon.
 For this action, he was expelled from the party.
 Cannon then founded the CLA with Max Shachtman and Martin Abern and started publishing The Militant.
 It declared itself to be an external faction of the Communist Party until—as the Trotskyists saw it—Stalin's policies in Germany helped Adolf Hitler take power.
 At that point, they started working towards the founding of a new international, the Fourth International (FI).

 In the United States, the principal impact of the Third Period was to end the Communist Party's efforts to organize within the American Federation of Labor (AFL) through the TUEL and to turn its efforts into organizing dual unions through the Trade Union Unity League.
 Foster went along with this change, even though it contradicted the policies he had fought for previously.
-In 1928 Communist Party USA nominated William Z. Foster for the presidential election, he accepted with the aim of further growing class consciousness, they garnered over 48,000 votes (despite only having 9,000 members).
+In 1928, Communist Party USA nominated William Z. Foster for the presidential election, he accepted with the aim of further growing class consciousness, and they garnered over 48,000 votes (despite only having 9,000 members).
 Many of the party leaders, including Foster himself, knew that they were never going to win office.
-However they did stir some class consciousness but also butted heads with some unions during their campaigning, including the AFL.
+However, they did stir some class consciousness but also butted heads with some unions during their campaigning, including the AFL.
 The party was ballot qualified in New York from 1932 to 1936.